nergizunal/crossword/README.md

 2 different approeches have been followed, both of them are backtracring and brute force but scored crosswords program has more insight about next intersection and more supervised.
-As a future work I planning to speed up the algorithm.
+As a future work I am planning to speed up the algorithm.